Fossil: After Darwin

 Since Darwin's time, the fossil record has been extended to between 2.3 and 3.5 billion years.
 Most of these Precambrian fossils are microscopic bacteria or microfossils.
 However, macroscopic fossils are now known from the late Proterozoic.
-The Ediacara biota (also called Vendian biota) dating from 575 million years ago collectively constitutes a richly diverse assembly of early multicellular eukaryotes.
+The Ediacara biota (also called Vendian biota) dating from 575 million years ago collectively constitutes a richly diverse assemblage of early multicellular eukaryotes.

 The fossil record and faunal succession form the basis of the science of biostratigraphy or determining the age of rocks based on embedded fossils.
 For the first 150 years of geology, biostratigraphy and superposition were the only means for determining the relative age of rocks.
 The geologic time scale was developed based on the relative ages of rock strata as determined by the early paleontologists and stratigraphers.

 Since the early years of the twentieth century, absolute dating methods, such as radiometric dating (including potassium/argon, argon/argon, uranium series, and, for very recent fossils, radiocarbon dating) have been used to verify the relative ages obtained by fossils and to provide absolute ages for many fossils.
 Radiometric dating has shown that the earliest known stromatolites are over 3.4 billion years old.